GrzegorzKraszewski/GK_Sap_Abap_main_projects/Project JS Formula Evaluator/ZGKLRN239_EVAL_CALC.md

-These program shows the way how you can generate formula/calculations using js evaluator class and macros in SAP ABAP <br><br>
+This program shows the way how you can generate formula/calculations using js evaluator class and macros in SAP ABAP <br><br>

 Final look of program:<br><br>